Blog Home / Knowledge / 2025 Recession: Myth or Reality?

 Historical Context: What Past Recessions Teach Us

-As of 2024, the global economy shows some parallels to past pre-recession periods: elevated asset prices, high debt levels, and tightening financial conditions.
-However, each recession is unique, shaped by its specific triggers and context.
+As of 2024, the global economy shows some similarities to these pre-recession periods elevated asset prices, high debt, and tighter financial conditions.
+But every recession is different, shaped by its own triggers and context.

 Key Indicators to Watch in 2025